pfgithub/threadclient/README.md

 -   [ ] make images a bit smaller on desktop - 95% of viewport height is kind of big
 -   [ ] fix wrong scrolling when going to a comment section and pressing back in firefox
 -   [ ] fix wrong scrolling occasionally when clicking show on post content
--   [ ] add a loading indicator to the fullscreen loader thing
--   [ ] catch errors in more places
 -   [ ] set up hot module replacement to support reloading `clients/reddit.ts` (currently it doesn't because old copies of client objects are stored)
 -   [ ] when a reply window thing is open with entered text, prompt before closing the page. make sure this works for 2+ open reply things even if one is closed
 -   [ ] res-like click and drag image to zoom. and get rid of the click to open in new tab, there's a link right above the image you can click